⚡ Growth Hacking ⚡

 topics: La vie Bohème, literature

-further training in: facebook ads, slidewriting, workshop techniques, etc.
+further training: facebook ads, slidewriting, workshop techniques, etc.

 ⚡ Storytelling ⚡